chainer/chainer/docs/source/tutorial/train_loop.rst

 Create our model as a subclass of Chain .......................................

-We can create our model be writing a new subclass of :class:`~chainer.Chain`.
+We can create our model by writing a new subclass of :class:`~chainer.Chain`.
 The two main steps are:

 1. Any :class:`~chainer.Link` objects (possibly also including other :class:`chainer.Chain` objects) that we wish to call during the forward computation of our :class:`~chainer.Chain` must first be supplied to the :class:`~chainer.Chain`'s :meth:`~chainer.Chain.__init__` method.
 After the :meth:`~chainer.Chain.__init__` method has been called, these :class:`~chainer.Link` objects will then be accessible as attributes of our :class:`~chainer.Chain` object.
 This means that we also need to provide the attribute name that we want to use for each :class:`~chainer.Link` object that is supplied.
 We do this by providing the attribute name and corresponding :class:`~chainer.Link` object as keyword arguments to :meth:`~chainer.Chain.__init__`, as we will do in the MLP chain below.